Morxos/wasmweavercode/README.md

 # WasmWeaver: A Framework for Runtime-Aware WebAssembly Program Generation with Reinforcement Learning
 This flexible random program generator produces pseudo-random correct WebAssembly code (and shared memory) that always runs to completion without exceptions, while being guided by a DRL policy.
 Furthermore, soft lower and hard upper limits are applied during generation to ensure that the generated code stays within the bounds of the given use cases.
-This generator is (among other things) intended for benchmarking execution reasoning capabilities of large language models (LLMs) on WebAssembly code.
+This generator is (among other things) intended for benchmarking execution reasoning capabilities of e.g. large language models (LLMs) on WebAssembly code.

 This document contains the following information:

 - Overview of currently supported instructions, concepts, and extensions
-- Basic setup and evaluation guides for experiments
+- Basic setup of the tool and guides for presented exemplary experiments
 - A brief video demonstration
 - Short summary of the custom gymnasium environment